Updated March 20, 2026

 Back to the RV to head to Brunswick, a 14 minute drive from Freeport.

-We found a great adults only camping and RV park called Wild Duck and got settled in.
+and RV park called Wild Duck and got settled in.

 In its heyday Brunswick was a bustling seaport that attracted fishermen, merchants and adventurers.
 Today it's a town with a population of about 20,000 residents and is best known as the location where author Harriet Beecher Stowe wrote the classic Uncle Tom's Cabin.